Steel blue

 Steel blue is a shade of blue color that resembles blue steel, i.e., steel which has been subjected to bluing for protection from rust.
 It is one of the less vibrant shades of blue, and is usually identified as a blue-gray color.
+An archaic term for it is chalybeous.

 The first recorded use of steel blue as a color name in English was in 1817.